vladpotrubach-analytics/sql-practice/README.md

 ### Purpose:
 - Practice SQL syntax
 - Learn how SQL answers business questions
-- Prepare for junior data / product analyst interviews
+- Prepare for product analyst interviews

 The solutions are based on learning materials, practice tasks, and guided examples.